 Yogurt and Lactose Intolerance

-6. OK for the mildly lactose-intolerant People with mild lactose intolerance usually tolerate yogurt because the live active cultures break down much of the lactose into glucose and galactose—simple sugars that are easier to digest.
+People with mild lactose intolerance usually tolerate yogurt because the live active cultures break down much of the lactose into glucose and galactose—simple sugars that are easier to digest.

-7. Frozen "yogurt" vs. frozen yogurt Frozen yogurt is not regulated by the FDA, meaning the scoop in your cone could be made entirely from yogurt—or could be ice cream with a little yogurt stirred in.
+Frozen yogurt is not regulated by the FDA, meaning the scoop in your cone could be made entirely from yogurt—or could be ice cream with a little yogurt stirred in.
 The Live & Active Cultures seal signals the manufacturer's assurance that it is, actually, yogurt.

-8. Watch the fat content in some of the fancy yogurts.
 Yogurt is one of those health-halo foods, but not if it's full-fat.
 Check out Liberté's ultrarich, full-fat Méditerranée line: More than a third of the calories (and there are 250 of them) come from the 10 grams of saturated fat in a 6-ounce container.
 Fage Total Greek has 18 grams in 8 ounces.
 Fortunately, these same companies make delicious low- and nonfat yogurts.

-9. Also watch out for added sugar.
 Scan the ingredient list for added sugars like high-fructose corn syrup, sucrose, dextrose, maltose, maple syrup, or fruit juice concentrate.
 Six ounces of typical plain nonfat yogurt have about 11 grams of natural sugar and 80 calories; flavored varieties can add as much as 14 extra grams of sugar and 50 or so calories.